PaaS - Orchestration

 Architectural Differences

-• Kubernetes: Master-worker architecture with centralized control (API server, scheduler) for granular orchestration3.
+• Kubernetes: Master-worker architecture with centralized control (API server, scheduler) for granular orchestration3arrow-up-right.

-• Docker Swarm: Manager-worker nodes using Docker Engine for lightweight clustering35.
+• Docker Swarm: Manager-worker nodes using Docker Engine for lightweight clustering3arrow-up-right5arrow-up-right.

 Performance and Overhead